EliAndrewC/l7r/setting/budgets.md

 The Imperial appointee in charge of all legions along the Kaiu Wall holds the title **General of the Border Armies of the Emperor** (Rank 11).
 Theater commanders for other strategic groupings carry analogous titles.

 Within each platoon, the standard composition is: 1 platoon lieutenant (Rank 6, 36 koku), ~3 squad sergeants (Rank 5, 25 koku each), ~3 corporals (Rank 4, 16 koku each), and ~9-13 rank-and-file legionnaires (Rank 3 by default, 9 koku each).
-Rank-and-file legionnaires can be demoted to Rank 2 (4 koku) for misconduct, but no Imperial legionnaire is ever demoted to Rank 1 - that lowest rank is incompatible with the prestige of Imperial service, and no peasant who has earned a place in the legions could be reduced to it without an extraordinary act of dishonor.
+Rank-and-file legionnaires can be demoted to Rank 2 (4 koku) for misconduct, but no Imperial legionnaire is ever demoted to Rank 1 - that lowest rank is incompatible with the prestige of Imperial service, and no samurai who has earned a place in the legions could be reduced to it without an extraordinary act of dishonor.

 #### The Rank Uplift Principle